Celebrity Big Brother (British TV series) series 22: Nick Leeson

-Jessica Alves
+Rodrigo Alves

-Jessica Alves (known as Rodrigo Alves at the time of recording) is a Brazilian-born British media personality, best known for her body transformation and her plastic surgeries.
-Earlier in the year, she appeared as a guest in the fifteenth Italian series of Big Brother, Grande Fratello.
-She entered the house on Day 1.
-On Day 2, she received a formal and final warning for repeatedly using racist language the night before.
-She was removed from the house in the early hours of Day 10, following a “further incident”.
+Rodrigo Alves (later known as Jessica Alves) is a Brazilian-born British media personality, best known for his body modification and plastic surgeries.
+Earlier in the year, he appeared as a guest in the fifteenth Italian series of Big Brother, Grande Fratello.
+He entered the house on Day 1.
+On Day 2, he received a formal and final warning for repeatedly using racist language the night before.
+He was removed from the house in the early hours of Day 10, following a "further incident".

 Roxanne Pallett

 Roxanne Pallett is a British actress and singer, known for playing Jo Sugden in the ITV soap opera Emmerdale between 2005 and 2008.
 She participated on the fourth series of Dancing on Ice (with former housemates Melinda Messenger, Jeremy Edwards and Coleen Nolan) in 2009 and placed sixth.
 She entered the house on Day 1.
-On Day 17, Roxanne voluntarily left the house after making an allegation of physical abuse against fellow housemate Ryan Thomas that later turned out to be false.
+On Day 17, Roxanne voluntarily left the house after making a false allegation of physical abuse against fellow housemate Ryan Thomas.